 By Air

-- The nearest airport is Jolly Grant Airport, located about 25 km from
+- The nearest airport is Jolly Grant Airport, located approximately 25 km from Dehradun city.

-- Dehradun city.
-Regular flights connect it to Delhi, Mumbai, and other major cities.
+- The airport is well-connected with Delhi, Mumbai, and other major Indian cities.

-- You can take a cab or local bus from the airport to the railway station (approx. 45–60 minutes).
+- You can hire a cab or take a local bus from the airport to Dehradun Railway Station (approx. 45–60 minutes).

 By Train

-- Dehradun Railway Station is well-connected to Delhi, Haridwar, Lucknow, and other major cities.
+- Dehradun Railway Station is well-connected with Delhi, Haridwar, Lucknow, and other major cities.

-- Trains like the Nanda Devi Express and Shatabdi Express are popular choices.
+- Popular trains include Nanda Devi Express and Shatabdi Express.

-Pro Tip: Buses are also available from cities like Haridwar, Moradabad, Rishikesh, and Chandigarh.
+Pro Tip: Buses are also available from Haridwar, Moradabad, Rishikesh, and Chandigarh.

 By Road